 All you need to know about the types of cracks in residential property

-Simon Pole BSc C Eng FIStructE MICE MRICS MAE of Pole Structural Engineers Reports has been inspecting and reporting on residential building defects, including cracks in residential property for more than 40 years.
+Simon Pole BSc C Eng FIStructE MICE MRICS MAE of SERL Pole Structural Engineers Reports has been inspecting and reporting on residential building defects in London and the surrounding area, including cracks in residential property for more than 40 years.

 Simon is well known within the profession and has regularly provided training courses and lectured at The Institution Of Structural Engineers and the Party Wall Society together at numerous firms of Chartered Surveyors.

-Pole Structural Engineers Reports is a specialist company advising all manner of buyers, sellers and owners of residential property.
+SERL Pole Structural Engineers Reports is a specialist company advising all manner of buyers, sellers and owners of residential property in London and the surrounding area.

 This article, together with several further blogs to be published shortly, is an introduction to cracks in buildings, explaining in simple terms what they are, why they occur, whether they are something to worry about and what to do about them.